Merdon Castle

 Merdon Castle, Merdon Castle Lane, Winchester, Hampshire, SO21 2JH

-Although the ramparts date back to pre-history the castle was built around 1138 but lasted only until the accession of Henry II.
+Although ramparts date back to pre-history the castle was built around 1138 but lasted only until the accession of Henry II.
 For the next four hundred years it was the manorial court for the Manor of Merdon and a palace from which the bishop could enjoy hunting in Hursley Park.
-Largely forgotten for the next five hundred years, as the focus shifted to Hursley Park House, it has remained little changed since the Eighteenth century, covered in ivy and hidden within the park.
-Now, cleared and the walls stabilized, it is possible to imagine what the castle would have looked like and wonder what the soldiers who visited it from the Army Camps in and around it in WWI and WWII would have thought.
+Largely forgotten for the next five hundred years, as the focus shifted to Hursley Park House to the south, it has remained little changed since the eighteenth century, covered in ivy and hidden from public view within the park.

 Merdon Castle, Merdon Castle Lane, Winchester, Hampshire, SO21 2JH